 Chapter 19: 1970: New and Improved Camaro is Worth the Wait

-A lot of people I talk to don't much like the Gen II Camaro, but I think the early one's are awesome.
+A lot of people I talk to don't much like the Gen II Camaro, but I think the early ones are awesome.
 And, like it or not, they do have much improved suspensions and chassis over the Gen Is.
-I know that they aren't as cool as the originals and they are more portly, but still not beyond the ability of a 454 to motivate especially with 500 horsepower.
-In fact, like the '68s and '69s that's what Joel Rosen did.
-But in 1970 they got a bigger 500 horsepower engine.
-Chevrolet had just unveiled its 454 engine and became the standard base-model Baldwin-Motion cars that year which meant all the power of the 427 with more torque to get them going.
+I know that they aren't as cool as the originals and they are more portly, but still not beyond the ability of a 454 to motivate – especially with 500 horsepower.
+In fact, like the '68s and '69s, that's what Joel Rosen did, just with a bigger 500 horsepower engine.
+Chevrolet had just unveiled its 454 engine – and it became the standard motivator for base-model Baldwin-Motion cars that year – which meant all the power of the 427 with more torque to get them going.

 Chapter 20: 1970: Race on Sunday, Sell on Monday, Round 3

 Although the Camaro got bigger in 1970, for Motion Performance, it only got faster.
-With the previous generation Camaro, Bill Mitchell had been able to take the A/MP record with a blistering 10.98 run (the first in the 10s), but the Gen II bad boy that replaced it would absolutely decimate that number with a 9.54 @ 145.16 miles per hour in 1974.
+With the previous generation Camaro, Bill Mitchell had been able to take the A/MP record with a blistering 10.98 run, but the Gen II bad boy that replaced it would absolutely decimate that number with a 9.54 @ 145.16 miles per hour, in 1974.

 Chapter 21: 1970: Bill Mitchell Shrinks the Supercar